mdsimon2/RPi-CamillaDSP/README.md

 usb-flirc.tv_flirc-if01-event-kbd
 ```

-If you see something different, potentially like usb-flirc.tv_flirc_E7A648F650554C39322E3120FF08122E-if01-event-kbd you will need to modify flirc.py to reflect this.
+If this looks different, potentially like usb-flirc.tv_flirc_E7A648F650554C39322E3120FF08122E-if01-event-kbd, modify flirc.py to reflect this.

 ```
 nano ~/flirc.py